Scuppernong River (North Carolina)

 The Scuppernong River is a blackwater river that flows through Tyrrell County and Washington County, North Carolina, into the Albemarle Sound.
 The river shares its name with the Scuppernong grapes native to the area.
+The river has a history closely linked to colonization and agricultural utilization.
+Currently, the Pocosin Lakes National Wildlife Refuge and Pettigrew State Park can be found on the banks of the river.
+The River is celebrated annually through the Scuppernong River Festival.